-San Antonio Metro Health investigates COVID-19 positive individuals and their contacts and is contracting with a community organization to deploy case tracers for the City of San Antonio and Bexar County as cases are reported.
-The University will also assist Metro Health in contact tracing, identification, and quarantine processes for Students, staff and faculty potentially exposed to COVID-19.
+- San Antonio Metro Health investigates COVID-19 positive individuals and their contacts and is contracting with a community organization to deploy case tracers for the City of San Antonio and Bexar County as cases are reported.
+The University is assisting Metro Health in contact tracing, identification, and quarantine processes for students, staff and faculty potentially exposed to COVID-19.
 To further support Metro Health and the City, the University has developed a contact tracing program.
 Dr. Erica Sosa, Associate Professor of Public Health, is leading a group of students-in a Special Topics course-to become contact tracers, to facilitate contact tracing amongst the Roadrunner Family and to function as case managers for any positive cases of residential students.
-This undertaking has been developed in concert with UTSA's Chief Medical Officer, Dr. Beth Wichman, and Metro Health.

-- Contact tracing processes and procedures have been developed for representative populations of Roadrunners, which will be posted as a component of a Consolidated Response Plan to the Roadrunner Return website.
+UTSA has also hired trained staff to work with these student contact tracers/case managers.
+This undertaking has been developed in concert with UTSA's Chief Medical Officer, Dr. Beth Wichman, and Metro Health. - " Contact tracing processes and procedures have been developed for representative populations of Roadrunners as a component of UTSA's Pandemic Management Plan.
 Populations are grouped as follows: (1) students in residential housing, (2) student athletes, (3) students in private residences, (4) local students, and (5) distance learning students, along with (6) faculty/staff who are on campus and (7) telecommuting, as well as (8) athletics staff and (9) other contractors/guests/visitors.
 The University has outlined (a) where these populations are to be tested, (b) to whom those results are to be communicated, and (c) who is responsible for case management, (d) contact tracing and (e) support services. - " According to The Governor's Report to Open Texas, contact tracing is a vital process for health departments to identify cases following the below diagram.

-Positive Test Reporting: Self-reporting portals will soon be available through the Roadrunner Return website.
+Positive Test Reporting: A COVID-19 exposure and positive test self-reporting portal is available through the Roadrunner Roadmap website.
+Through the self-reporting portal, individuals may securely report symptoms, positive results, and close contact(s).
 All positive test results are being reported to a UTSA Rapid Response Team for operational action, and results are transmitted to University leadership.
-Procedures have been outlined in a Consolidated Response Plan, to be posted to the Roadrunner Return website.
-All testing results from UTSA are reported to Metro Health who, in turn, reports positive cases to the Texas Department of State Health Services.
-Reporting occurs via an online contact tracing system, Texas Health Trace, which allows an individual to securely report symptoms, positive results, and contact reporting.
+Procedures have been outlined in a Pandemic Management Plan developed by the Recovery Operations Committee (ROC).
+Test results from UTSA are reported to Metro Health.